 In a world once dominated by competitive, syndicated radio programming, podcasts allow for niche communities to thrive.
 Free and easy access for listeners and low barriers to entry for podcasters make this medium one of the most appealing digital channels for businesses and audiences alike.

-Marketers will have to not only consider the ongoing changes with optimizing their sites for search via screens but for voice search as well.
+Marketers must not only consider the ongoing changes with optimizing their sites for search via screens but for voice search as well.
 It’s estimated that by 2020, 50% of all searches will be voice searches.
-Complicating the future of SEO, voice search is a definite game-changer that marketers everywhere should be thinking about.
+Complicating the future of SEO, voice search is a definite game-changer that marketers everywhere need to think about.

 And let’s not forget about the undeniable power of social media.
 The Instagram Influencer has more clout than the traditional celebrity, as 6 in 10 teens follow advice from influencers rather than famous stars.
 Facebook alone has 2 billion monthly active users—that’s more than a quarter of the human population.
 And despite the hot water Facebook has been in over the past few years, it’s still arguably the most powerful social network in the world–and the primary marketing channel for thousands of companies and businesses.